Star Clusters Visible in March Without a Telescope: Pleiades, Beehive, Wishing Well, Southern Pleiades

 Messier Marathon in March: find 110 deep-sky objects in one night

-March is also the perfect time for the Messier Marathon, an event where stargazers attempt to observe all 110 Messier objects in a single night!
-The best dates for the 2025 Messier Marathon are March 22-23 and March 29-30.
+In the Northern Hemisphere, March is also the perfect time for the Messier Marathon, an event where stargazers attempt to observe all 110 Messier objects in a single night!
+The best dates for the 2026 Messier Marathon are March 14 and March 21.
 To learn how to complete the Messier Marathon, read our full guide on the event, where we explain the best strategies, give observation tips, and recommend equipment.

 We wish you clear skies and happy observations!